-4.1.
-Flat and elongated particles of aggregates, for some construction uses, may interfere with consolidation and result in harsh, difficult to place materials.
+- 4.1.
+Flat and elongated particles of aggregates, for some construction uses, may interfere with consolidation and result in harsh, difficult to place materials. - 4.2.

-4.2.
 This test method provides a means for checking compliance with specifications that limit such particles, or to determine the relative shape characteristics of coarse aggregates.

-5.1.
-Use apparatus suitable for testing aggregate particles for compliance with the definition in Section 3.1 of this test method, at the dimensional ratios desired.
+- 5.1.
+Use apparatus suitable for testing aggregate particles for compliance with the definition in Section 3.1 of this test method, at the dimensional ratios desired. - 5.1.1.

-5.1.1.
 The proportional caliper device illustrated in Figure 1 is an example of all apparatus suitable for this test method.
 It consists of a base plate with two fixed posts and a swinging arm mounted between them so that the openings between the arms and the posts maintain a constant ratio.
-Figure 1 Proportional Caliper

 The caliper and pins are to be perpendicular to the base plate and raise at least 2 in (50 mm) in height.
 Design the caliper to touch the length of the fixed pins simultaneously.
 Provide a 5:1 ratio between the two fixed pins (or as required by contract documents).
-Design the center pin so the caliper can be easily locked into position.
-Make the base plate, caliper and pins and durable of rigid materials.
+Design the center pin so the caliper can be easily locked into Make the base position. plate, caliper and pins of rigid and durable materials.

-Figure 1 illustrates a device on which the ration 5:1 is set.
+Figure 1 Proportional CaliperIllustrates a device on which the ratio 5:1 is set.

-5.1.2.
-Balance to meet the requirements of Part V, 5.9; Sampling and Test Methods Foreword, for the class of general purpose balance required for the principal sample mass of the sample being tested.

-5.1.3.
-Drying oven capable of maintaining a uniform temperature of $230 \pm 9^{\circ}$ F ($110 \pm 5^{\circ}$ C).

-5.1.4.
-Sieves meeting AASHTO M 92.
+- 5.1.2.
+Balance to meet the requirements of Part V, 5.9; Sampling and Test Methods Foreword, for the class of general purpose balance required for the principal sample mass of the sample being tested. - 5.1.3.
+Drying oven capable of maintaining a uniform temperature of $230 \pm 9^{\circ} F$ ($110 \pm 5^{\circ} C$). - 5.1.4.
+Sieves meeting ASTM E11.